webwriter-app/webwriter/@webwriter/website/src/content/docs/quickstart.md

 Additionally, you can use `npm run dev` to start a development server.

 ### What next?
-Now that your setup is ready, you can follow the [guide to create your widget](./creatingwidgets.md).
+Now that your setup is ready, you read more about [widgets](./widgets/widgets.md) and follow the documentation (see navigation) to implement features.

 ---